List of Marvel Cinematic Universe films: Development

-In July 2019, Feige announced the Phase Four slate at San Diego Comic-Con, consisting of films and television event series on Disney+.
-In December 2020, at Disney's Investor Day, Marvel Studios provided updates to previously announced films for the Phase.
-In late June 2022, Feige said that as Phase Four was nearing its conclusion, he felt audiences would begin to see where the next saga of the MCU would be heading, and added that there had been many clues throughout the Phase to what that would be.
-He said Marvel Studios would be a "little more direct" on their future plans in the following months to provide audiences with "the bigger picture [so they] can see a tiny, tiny bit more of the roadmap".
-In July 2022, Feige unveiled the Phase Five and Six slates at San Diego Comic-Con, similarly consisting of films and Disney+ series, and revealed that these three Phases would make up "the Multiverse Saga".
+In July 2019, Feige announced the Phase Four slate at San Diego Comic-Con, consisting of films and television event series for the streaming service Disney+.
+In December 2020, at Disney's Investor Day, Marvel provided updates to previously announced films for the Phase.
+In late June 2022, Feige said audiences would begin to see where the next saga of the MCU would be heading as Phase Four neared its conclusion, adding that there had been many clues throughout the Phase to what that would be.
+He said Marvel Studios would be a "little more direct" on their future plans in the following months to provide audiences with "the bigger picture".
+In July 2022, Feige unveiled the Phase Five and Six slates at San Diego Comic-Con, similarly consisting of films and Disney+ series, and revealed that these three Phases would make up "The Multiverse Saga".

-On how much story is developed for future films of the universe, Feige said in September 2015 there are "broad strokes" though sometime "super-specific things".
-He continued that there was enough leeway to "have room to sway and to move and to go and to surprise ourselves in places that we end up" and that each film would feel satisfying on its own, but still interconnected to the larger universe and as if it had been planned years ahead of time.
-The studio also has various contingency plans for the direction of all of their films, in the event they are unable to secure a certain actor to reprise a role, or re-acquire the film rights to a character, such as was done in February 2015 with Spider-Man.
+In May 2024, Disney CEO Bob Iger said the company planned to release two, or at most three, Marvel films a year moving forward, down from four films being released in some recent years, as part of Disney's larger strategy to reduce its content output and focus on quality.
+At that time, four films were still expected to be released in both 2025 and 2026.
+Iger said Marvel content would continue to balance sequels with new franchises.
+Later in 2024, Disney removed the long-in-development film Blade from its 2025 release date and also removed an unspecified Marvel film that was scheduled for July 2026, which was replaced by Sony Pictures's Spider-Man: Brand New Day.
+Feige said the three films that were still scheduled for 2025 had been in development for a long time and were ready for release.
+He expected Marvel Studios to start releasing two films a year from 2026, but said there was potential for anywhere between one and three films in some years.
+In May 2025, Iger called Thunderbolts* the "first and best example" of Marvel Studios' refocusing efforts.